mwtaylor/Cookbook/content/recipes/toasting-bread/index.md

         text: Cover the pan and let rise for about an hour.
 It is done rising when the dough has just risen above the top of the pan.
 Heat the oven to
               {{< temperature 400 >}} while the dough is rising.
-      - name: Top the Dough
-        text: Sprinkle the large seeds and grains over the top of the dough.
-        ingredients:
-          - grain_seed_blend_topping
   - section_name: Bake
     steps:
       - name: Bake